MicrosoftDocs/microsoft-salescopilot-docs/articles/create-contact-crm.md

    > [!NOTE]
    > You can also open the contact form in your CRM.
 Select **Open in (CRM)**, and then enter details.

-    Sales app automatically connects the new CRM contact to your external contact.
+    the Sales app automatically connects the new CRM contact to your external contact.

 > [!IMPORTANT]
 >
-> With the implementation of the global create feature in Sales app, contact creation might fail when you are using the external contact creation process.
+> With the implementation of the global create feature in the Sales app, contact creation might fail when you are using the external contact creation process.
 To continue creating contacts in CRM, perform the following steps in Teams admin settings:
 >1.
 Go to **Settings** > **Environment** > **Forms** > **Contact**.
 >1.
 Select one of the following options:
 >      - **Create new records inside Sales**